aleksandara/yeoman-generator-requirejs-jasmine-karma/app/templates/README.md

 ### Tests

-The test directory uses `qunit`, which is run using phantomJS in the console, but can also be ran by launching the server `grunt preview` and going to `localhost:8000/test/index.html`.
+The test directory uses `jasmine`, which is run using phantomJS in the console, but can also be ran by launching the server `grunt preview` and going to `localhost:8000/test/index.html`.